-Kenney and I have recently been staying at one of our investment properties while we’re fixing it up.
+Rival Electric SkilletWe have recently been staying at one of our investment properties while we’re fixing it up.

-This predicament often leaves us a little short when it comes to storing food, as there’s no refrigerator, cooking food, as we can’t plug in the large appliances before completely ugrading the electricity, and also, limited food in the pantry, as we need to be able to pick up and go quickly once the property’s sold.
+This predicament often leaves us a little short when it comes to storing food, as there’s no refrigerator, cooking food, as we can’t plug in the large appliances before completely upgrading the electricity, and also, limited food in the pantry, as we need to be able to pick up and go quickly once the property’s sold.

 So, as we often are in this state, we have become extremely creative when it comes to cooking out of the cupboard.
 It’s almost like cooking when camping.